asvyazhin/CSS-guideline/README.md

 ## Common rules for responsive design

-* All responsive pages should have 'viewport' meta-tag.
+* All responsive pages should have a ‘viewport' meta-tag.
 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```
 * Font size can be specified in '%', 'em' or 'rem' (with callbacks in 'em' for old browsers).
 You shouldn't specify the font size in fixed units like 'px' or 'pt'. *Exception:* 'pt' can only be used for the printed version of the page.
-* Do not specify a unit of measurement for the 'line-height'.
-So 'line-height' will be designed proportionally to the current font size.
+* Do not specify a unit of measurement for the 'line-height’; ‘line-height' should be designed proportionally to the current font size.
 ```css
 line-height: 1.4;
 ```
 * Do not use \<table\> for layouts.
 * For padding it is desirable to use em instead of px.
-* Following to mobile-first style we should use only 'min-width' for media queries.
+* Following the mobile-first rule, we should use only 'min-width' for media queries.
 ```css
 @media all and (min-width: 50em) {...}
 ```